 Bi-weekly produce boxes of fresh, seasonal vegetables and fruits

-By joining our winter farm-share program, you will enjoy a fresh, seasonal collection of certified organic produce from Undertoe Farm every two weeks, early November-February.
-The farm-share program spans 16-weeks and begins late-November.
+By joining our winter farm-share program, you will enjoy a fresh, seasonal collection of certified organic produce from Undertoe Farm every two weeks, mid-Oct - late January.
+The farm-share program spans 16-weeks and is a bi-weekly pickup.
+Eight hefty, hearty CSA boxes total.
 Every other week you will find a variety of nutrient-dense vegetables in your farm-share box.
 Our goal is to offer you the highest quality produce while simultaneously improving soil health of our farmland.

 Why choose Undertoe Farm?